Alcohol

 For related content on alcohol availability by region, see also:

-• On average, Australian households spend $32 on alcoholic beverages per week and this has remained stable between 2009–10 and 2015–16 (ABS 2017, Table 1.1).
+In terms of Australian household spending on alcohol, on average households spent $32 on alcoholic beverages per week and this has remained stable between 2009–10 and 2015–16 (ABS 2017, Table 1.1).

-Figure ALCOHOL1: Apparent consumption of pure alcohol available for consumption, by alcohol type, year ended 30 June 1961 to 2018 (litres per capita and total volume)
+Figure ALCOHOL1: Apparent consumption of alcohol by beverage type, 1944–45 to 2019–20 (litres per capita or total volume)

 This figure shows a decrease in the per capita consumption of pure alcohol in litres from 1968 to 2018.
 In 2018, there were 9.51 litres of pure alcohol available for consumption per person aged 15 years and over, a trend that has remained stable since 2017 (9.48 litres) and a decrease from 10.78 litres in 1968.
 The per capita consumption of wine and spirits/ready to drinks consumed in litres has increased from 1968 to 2018, while the per capita consumption of beer has decreased.